anoved/Ground-Track-Generator/Examples/README.md

-				mfe       - Relative timestamp in minutes from epoch. altitude  - Altitude of satellite in km. velocity  - Magnitude of satellite velocity in km/s. latitude  - Geodetic latitude of satellite position. longitude - Geodetic longitude of satellite position. xposition - Earth Centered Inertial (ECI) x position in km.
+				mfe       - Relative timestamp in minutes from epoch. altitude  - Altitude of satellite in km. velocity  - Magnitude of satellite velocity in km/s. heading   - Direction of motion in degrees clockwise from north. latitude  - Geodetic latitude of satellite position. longitude - Geodetic longitude of satellite position. xposition - Earth Centered Inertial (ECI) x position in km.